technqvi/TimeSeriesML-FinMarket/forecast-asset -price-movement-LSTM-TimeSeries/README.md

 # About
-- This project involves in building time series model using LSTM on Tenforflow framework  make prediction of future stock price movement pattern pattern with End to End Solution as the following steps.
+- This project involves in building time series model using Long short-term memory (LSTM) network  on Tensorflow Framework  make prediction of future stock price movement pattern pattern with End to End Solution as the following steps.
 - We will use EMA price data points over the past 30 days to forecast EMA price over the next 5 days.
 - Steps performed include the following.
   * Load stock price data from Finance.yahoo.com to Bigquery.